 The project was designed to be compatible with the characteristics of the built environment and the existing land uses of the area.
 The form, massing, and height of the proposed buildings is very similar to those structures in the surrounding area.
-Most of the structures in the neighborhood are between $2\frac{1}{2}$ and 3 stories in height and the proposed project is no more than 3 stories in height (35 feet) at the highest point.
-The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property and no dimensional changes are being proposed in the area where the single-family dwelling is located.
-The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of window openings and balconies.
-Furthermore, the proposed step backs on the buildings and location of the balconies respects the privacy of the immediate abutters to the project.
+Most of the structures in the neighborhood are between $2\frac{1}{2}$ and 3 stories in height and the proposed project is no more than 3 stories in height (37 feet) at the highest point.
+The extensive alterations to the existing cement block structure would still maintain the existing setbacks at the property, with the exception of the façade along Elmwood Street which will be slightly recessed, and only minimal dimensional changes are being proposed in the area where the existing single-family dwelling is located.
+The proposed changes to the cement block structure along Cameron Avenue and Elmwood Street will help to create a more interactive streetscape through the addition of new buildings, window openings, and balconies.
+Furthermore, the proposed step backs on the buildings and location of the roof decks respects the privacy of the immediate abutters to the project.